maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 from this memory are samples using a simplified Prioritized Replay method where there is a 50/50 chance to pick a transition with a non-zero imm reward and one with a zero reward, this helps with allowing to train on transitions with feedback more often
-- *** This alg is the state-of-the-art rl alg, it is better than vanilla A3C, Prioritized Dueling Double DQN and the rest of them
+- *** This alg is the state-of-the-art rl alg for sparse reward signals, it is better than vanilla A3C, Prioritized Dueling Double DQN ect. according to the authors

 ## Hierarchical RL